-This version of classic fish à la meunière adds crisp croutons and briny capers to the tangy lemon, parsley, and brown butter sauce.
+This version of classic fish à la meunière, adapted from a recipe by chef Stuart Deller of Port Phillip Estate restaurant in Mornington Peninsula, Australia, adds crisp croutons and briny capers to the tangy lemon, parsley, and brown butter sauce.

 - 1 slice white country bread, crust removed, torn into 1/4-inch pieces